 After James’ death in 1916, AC and EF Benson moved in and renamed the house “Mallards” and the house was the inspiration for EF Benson’s Mapp & Lucia novels.
 In 2001, the BBC adaptation of Mapp & Lucia was filmed here.

-Lamb House is temporarily closed and will reopen on Monday 25 November 2024
+Lamb House is closed for winter and will reopen on Friday 28 February 2025

 Lamb House in Rye, East Sussex (Photo: Philip Halling [CC BY-SA 2.0])